-In addition to these programs, Carnegie Mellon University's H. John Heinz III College offers scholarship money to qualified Grove City College alumni who are accepted into one of their graduate programs.
+In addition to these programs, Carnegie Mellon University's H. John Heinz III College offers scholarship support to qualified Grove City College alumni who are accepted into one of their graduate programs.

-These are early acceptance programs in which students spend either three or four years at Grove City College (Phase I) and four years at one of LECOM’s campuses (Phase II).
+Students spend either three or four years at Grove City College (Phase I) and four years at one of LECOM’s campuses (Phase II).
 Students interested in medicine or pharmacy can choose from two tracks: 3+4 or 4+4.
-The dental program only offers the 4+4 track.
+The dental program offers the 4+4 track.

-Admission to Phase II of all three programs is contingent upon students continuing to meet specific requirements as set forth by LECOM.
+Admission to Phase II of all three programs is contingent upon the student's continuing ability to meet specific requirements as set forth by LECOM.

-This is an accelerated program in which students spend three years at Grove City College (Phase I) and four years (Phase II) at Salus University Pennsylvania College of Optometry (Salus/PCO).
-After completing the first year of study at Salus students are awarded a Bachelor of Science Degree.
+Students spend three years at Grove City College (Phase I) and four years (Phase II) at Salus University Pennsylvania College of Optometry (Salus/PCO).
+After completing the first year of study at Salus, students are awarded a Bachelor of Science degree.

 Students interested in this program will apply to Phase I after completing their first year at Grove City College but before starting their second year.
 Admission to Phase I is guided by the following criteria: